Four Approaches to Share and Reflect on Our Work

 If we look closely, we can see some patterns in these techniques.
 Reviews and critique are both about reflecting on the design, while walkthroughs and demos are for sharing the design with others.
 Reviews differ from critique because reviews focus on the future of the design.
 Critiques focus on how the design got to where it is today.

-Similarly, walkthroughs focus on sharing why the design was made, while demos focus on sharing how it feels to use.
+Similarly, walkthroughs focus on sharing why the designers chose a specific solution, while demos focus on sharing how the design feels to use.
 Both walkthroughs and demos are about bringing a shared understanding of the design to a larger audience than only the design team.
 Critiques and reviews are specifically for the design team, helping them get a deeper understanding.

 A team can ask basic questions about what they need.
-Shared understanding with a larger audience?
-Deeper understanding amongst themselves?
+Do they have a shared understanding with a larger audience?
+Do they need a deeper understanding amongst themselves?
 Answering these questions can help them pick the right technique to use at that moment.

 To the layperson, the terms might not seem that different.
 But to the designer, they precisely describe a technique that will help move the project forward.